19 September 2017

-In Lewes, where Greens have long held several town council seats and some of the District council seats covering Lewes town, Johnny Denis (above left) made a breakthrough by winning a district council by-election in a rural area of the District, outside the town.
+In Lewes, where Greens have long held several town council seats and some of the District council seats covering Lewes town, Johnny Denis (top picture) made a breakthrough by winning a district council by-election in a rural area of the District, outside the town.

-Johnny, who joined the Green Party when it was still known as the Ecology Party, and has been a member of the AGC for several years, has been a parish councillor in the area for seven years.
+Johnny, who joined the Green Party when it was still known as the Ecology Party, and has been a member of the Association of Green Councillors for several years, has been a parish councillor in the area for seven years.

 He sits on two of the five parish councils within the ward.

 "My house is on the border of two parishes, so I can actually join two parish councils," he explained.
 "If we want to get ahead as a political party we need to occupy all the democratic spaces," he said.
 Which he why he volunteered for co-option onto both parish councils.